Georgia State’s Process

 The colleges identified their top three to five actions from the survey.

 The university began the implementation of the action plans at both the college and university levels.

 A wrap-up report was published by the Office of the Provost to share the results of the implementation plan.
 You can download a copy here.

-February: Survey is sent to full-time faculty.
+February: Survey was sent to full-time faculty.

-April: Survey closes.
+April: Survey closed.

-University receives the results.
+University received the results.